-2. Don't wear too much makeup: Since it’s a water festival so you ladies don’t want your makeup are swept away by a splash of water.
+2. Don't wear too much makeup: Since it’s a water festival so you ladies don’t want your makeup is swept away by a splash of water.
 Keep things minimal and waterproof.

 4. Don’t throw water at monks, babies or the elderly.